Knoblauchpilze/bsgalone/README.md

 Consumers are separated in the server based on their kind:

 - [input](src/server/lib/consumers/input) consumers are responsible to handle user operation such as login or signup: anything that is not part of the game loop
 - [system](src/server/lib/consumers/system) consumers are responsible to handle messages specific to a system.
-We typically have multiple instances of each consumer in the server, one per system
+There are typically multiple instances of each consumer in the server, one per system
 - [internal](src/server/lib/consumers/internal) consumers are responsible to handle messages that are generated by the server and need additional processing before being sent out to client applications.
-A typical example is a jump message: when a client jumps from one system to another we need to handle some changes in the source and the destination system which is handled through an internal message
+A typical example is a jump message: when a client jumps from one system to another it is needed to handle some changes in the source and the destination system which is handled through an internal message

 ## Triaging messages